jzengg/lote/readme.md

 ## Syntax
 * The `<* *>` tag denotes a line that contains Ruby.
-* Given data that looks like
+* Say you have data that looks like this
 ```json
 {
   "page": {